carlgira/java-11-notes/collections/README.md

 For the TreeSet and TreeMap, the objects must implement Comparable or use Compartator or else it fails.

 **Comparator**
+   - Used as utility classes (Collections or in lambdas) to sort arrays.
    - Class or lambda to compare values.
    - CompareTo method with 3 outputs (-1, 0, +1)
    - Having compare (x, y) (when x<y => -1) (when x==y => 0)  (when x>y => +1)
-- Comparable => inteface with single method to compare values.
+- Comparable => inteface with single method to compare values, implemented by objects inside a collection.

 **Arrays**